This Roasted Lemon Rosemary Split Turkey Breast recipe is a simple and easy way to enjoy Thanksgiving turkey without roasting a whole bird.

 So Thanksgiving.

 You know those memories of gathering around the dinner table with your family and digging into your mom’s special dressing recipe?
-Truth is that most years when I was a child and teenager, my family went on vacation to Florida and went out to eat on Thanksgiving.
-I loved every minute of our nontraditional Thanksgiving celebrations, often spent at cozy restaurants after long days lazying around the pool.
+Not everyone has those.
+Truth is that most years when I was a child and teenager, my family traveled to Florida and ate out in restaurants — often Howard Johnson’s — on Thanksgiving.
+I loved every minute of our nontraditional Thanksgiving celebrations, enjoying turkey and gravy after long days lazying around the pool.

 Serve this with classic sides like cranberry sauce, stuffing and potatoes.